arivantkumaran/Swift_Navigation_Arivan/README.md

 # Usage

-In Command Line, in directory of file:
+In Command Line, in directory of file type the following.
+Third argument is number of Fibonacci numbers (n) to be printed.

 ```
-User$ python swiftnav.py 10
+User$ python swiftnav.py <n>
 ```